-The five modules will collectively house approximately 10 million volumes or book volume equivalents.
+The seven modules will collectively house approximately 17.5 million volumes or book volume equivalents.
 Items are sorted by size, both width and height and stored in trays made from acid-free cardboard to prevent deterioration of items.
 Trays are stored on appropriately-sized shelves to achieve the highest storage density.
 Trays are manufactured by Temple Inland Packaging Company, Binghamton, New York.
 ReCAP has 16 different size trays.
 Items at ReCAP are not arranged in call number order, but are shelved according to size.
 For book collections, this means each book's physical size dictates where it gets shelved, not its subject matter or author.
 All items must arrive at ReCAP barcoded, clean, and either in good condition or in an appropriate preservation container.
 Since access to items stored at ReCAP is exclusively through bar code identification, adequate records to identify items by other means must be created and maintained by and at the owning library.